Butlin's Memorabilia Website

 Puckpool Holiday Camp

-The location of this camp goes back to the year 1822 when it was known as Puckpool House, a Swiss-style cottage built by Lewis Wyatt.
-This cottage remains today and is now a grade-listed building.
-In 1861, the war department purchased the location to build the HMS Medina.
-The site remained as HMS Medina until 1878, when it was sold to Major General Hon.
+The camp's location dates back to 1822, originally known as Puckpool House, a Swiss-style cottage constructed by Lewis Wyatt.
+This cottage still exists today and is recognized as a grade-listed building.
+In 1861, the war department acquired the site to establish the HMS Medina.
+The site functioned as HMS Medina until 1878, when it was sold to Major General Hon.
 S. J. Gough-Calthorpe.

-With many owners from 1923 to 1935, it would be sold once more to the Seaton Holiday Camp (Devon) Ltd, a part of the Warner's holiday camps a the time.
-In 1972, the Puckpool Holiday Camp was selected for a movie named "That'll be the day", with Ringo Starr and David Essex (click on the button below to get your copy from eBay).
-Puckpool Holiday Camp merged with its sister camp, St. Clare Castle in the 1980s to form its new name, Warner's Harcourt Sands (See below).
+Between 1923 and 1935, the property changed hands multiple times before being sold again to Seaton Holiday Camp (Devon) Ltd, which was part of Warner's holiday camps at that time.
+In 1972, the Puckpool Holiday Camp was chosen as a filming location for the movie "That'll be the Day," featuring Ringo Starr and David Essex (click the button below to purchase your copy from eBay).
+In the 1980s, Puckpool Holiday Camp merged with its sister camp, St. Clare Castle, adopting the new name Warner's Harcourt Sands (see below).

-The photo shown is from my collection and is the only item that I currently have for this amazing location.
-You can clearly see the strong connection to the Butlin's history timeline with the icon chalets showing off their pure beauty to all.
+The photograph displayed is from my personal collection and is the only item I currently possess related to this remarkable location.
+It clearly illustrates the strong ties to the Butlin's historical timeline, showcasing the iconic chalets in all their splendid beauty.

 St Clare Holiday Camp